belaventer/healthy-meal-planner/README.md

 **Login / Register Page**: form allowing to the user to Register or Log In to application.

 **Profile Page**: main page when the user is logged in.
-It will display all the saved meals from the database of the user in session.
+It will display all the saved meals from the database of the user in session and the meals planned for the current day.

 **Servings Page**: page exclusive for administrator users to display the serving options available on the database.

 **Built Meal Page**: page used to add a new personalized meal on the database following the guidelines recommendation.

+**Plan Week Page:** page used to  add or update weekly meal plans.

+**Help Page:** page with information on how to use the functionality of the website.
+Admin exclusive functionality is not included.

+**Custom Error Pages:** 404 and 500 errors will have a custom page with the link to the Home page so the user can return without the need to use browser buttons.

 ### Existing Features

 - **Navigation Bar:** The navigation bar is present at the top and collapses to a side bar for mobile view.
 The options present on the navigation bar, are conditional to the amount of credentials of the session.
 - **Manage Servings:** From the Servings page, the administrator can add, update or delete serving options available on the database.
 - **Manage Meals:** From the Profile page, the user can add, update or deleted personalized meals on the database.
+- **Manage Plans**: From the Plan Week Page, the user can navigate to the desired week and add or update the menu for each day.
+- **Generate Groceries List:** From the Plan Week Page, the user can get a list of required ingredients for the meals selected for that week.

 ### Features left to implement

+- User weight tracker input
+- Admin able to manage daily intake recommendation options front the front-end
+- Automated Newsletter for Tips and Recipes
+- Defensive program to avoid accidental deletions on the database of referenced documents
+- A method to allow user to recover forgotten password or to change passwords

 ## Technologies used